icme/cme257-advanced-julia/hw/hw2.md

 # CME 257 Homework 2
 Due Sunday 10/13 at 11:59 pm.

-Please submit the assignment in a IJulia notebook (.ipynb), and put the type and function definitions in a module.
+Please submit the assignment in a IJulia notebook (.ipynb).
 Name your ipynb "lastname_hw2.ipynb".
 This assignment shouldn't take you more than 90 minutes.

 Email your .ipynb to jmblpati@stanford.edu with subject "cme 257 hw 2 submission"